What is a share?

-Whilst the profit is attributable to you, the Board of Directors make a decision of how much they are going to pay out in dividends and of how much they want to retaining order to upgrade equipment, research new products, expand factories, acquire new companies or whatever else they think will help the business in the long-run.
+Whilst the profit is attributable to you, the Board of Directors make a decision of how much they are going to pay out in dividends and of how much they want to retain in order to upgrade equipment, research new products, expand factories, acquire new companies or whatever else they think will help the business in the long-run.

-For the last financial year, they decided that they were going to mail $1.66 per share in dividends.
+For the last financial year, they decided that they were going to pay $1.66 per share in dividends.

 The maths again is simple.
 If you own 1,000 shares, you would have $1,666 paid to you in four equal instalments a year.